 Q 98: How will consumers’ Medicare prescription drug “donut hole” be affected?

 The ACA began closing the “donut hole” in 2011, and it was closed entirely effective for 2019.
-The donut hole was closed by combining a 50% discount on the cost of brand-name drugs and a gradual increase in the share of prescription drug costs for both generics and brand-name drugs that Medicare pays, until a beneficiary only owes 25% of the total cost.
-Medicare beneficiaries whose prescription drug costs are greater than the Part D deductible will need to pay only a 25% coinsurance rate (after meeting the plan’s deductible, if any) until their expenditures reach the catastrophic level.
+The donut hole was closed by combining a discount on the cost of brand-name drugs and a gradual increase in the share of prescription drug costs for both generics and brand-name drugs that the Medicare Part D plan pays, until a beneficiary only owes 25% of the total cost.
+In the standard plan, Medicare beneficiaries whose prescription drug costs are greater than the Part D deductible will need to pay only a 25% coinsurance rate (after meeting the plan’s deductible, if any) until their expenditures reach the catastrophic level.
+In other plans, cost sharing may vary.

 For more information, contact Medicare at www.medicare.gov or 1-800-MEDICARE or by contacting [insert name of SHIP] at [insert contact information].